 - You get the flexibility to install more than one version of Terraform in the Linux system.
 While using the APT repository, you are limited to a single version.

-- PATH variable need to setup after installation
+- PATH variable needs to set up after installation

 - Package upgrade requires manual intervention

-Let’s deep dive into installation of Terraform using zip file.
+Let’s deep dive into the installation of Terraform using the zip file.

 Step1- Download Terraform

 Visit the www.terraform.io website and download terraform package for Linux.
 Click on your system architecture and terraform zip file will download to your system.